Skip to main content

 The Oklahoma Interpreter Certification and Resource Center is the state certifying body for Oklahoma sign language interpreters.

 We are currently undergoing some restructuring and process revisions.
-The state screening (QAST) is currently paused until further notice.
+The state screening (QAST) is currently paused until SEPTEMBER 2026 (updated).
 More information will be coming soon.

 Current Requirements & Updates (as of November 2025)